Maps of Iceland

 If you're looking for a detailed map of Iceland, then you also need a dedicated map of Reykjavik.
 Iceland's capital is full of interesting attractions, including impressive architecture, art galleries, museums, parks, and markets.

 The most iconic landmark is the 245-foot (74.5-meter) tall Hallgrimskirkja church, visible from almost every angle in Reykjavik and beyond the city limits.
 From its top, you have a great view of the city (although visitors must pay a small fee, around 7 USD, to take the lift up the tower).
-You can find another viewing platform at Perlan, or The Pearl, which also houses several exhibitions, a cafe, and a restaurant.
+You can find another viewing platform at Perlan, which also houses the incredible Wonders of Iceland exhibition.

 The Harpa Concert Hall and Conference Center is an attraction due to its impressive architecture, featuring a glass facade lit up with LED lights, and its many concerts, festivals, and exhibitions.
 Make sure you check the events calendar for Harpa before your visit.